man-shu/ensemble-fmri/README.md

     python scripts/decode_vary_train_size/wholebrain.py
     ```

-For results to generate Fig 4 (over varying number of subjects in the ensemble) in the paper:
+To generate numbers plotted in Fig 4 (over varying number of subjects in the ensemble) in the paper:

 * with DiFuMo features, run the following command: